markmnl/fmsg/SPECIFICATION.md

 ## Domain Name Resolution

-fmsg hosts for a domain are listed in a `TXT` record on the subdomain: `fmsghosts`, of the recipient's domain.
-For example: `@user@example.com`'s domain `example.com` will have the subdomain `fmsghosts.example.com`.
+fmsg hosts for a domain are listed in a `TXT` record on the subdomain: `_fmsg`, of the recipient's domain.
+For example: `@user@example.com`'s domain `example.com` would have the subdomain `_fmsg.example.com`.
 The `TXT` record is formatted thus:

 * ASCII encoded
-* First value is: "fmsg"
-* Followed by one up to five values each of which must be either an A, AAAA record type or IP address
+* Followed by one or more values each of which must be a:
+    * A
+    * AAAA
+    * IPv4 address
+    * IPv6 address

-If the `fmsghosts` subdomain does not exist the recipients domain name should be tried directly instead; otherwise the domain names listed should be tried in the order they appear.
+If the `_fmsg` subdomain does not exist the recipients domain should be tried directly instead.

+fmsg hosts listed should be tried in the order they appear.

 An example TXT record listing fmsg hosts for `fmsghosts.example.com`:
 ```
 fmsghosts.example.com.
-IN   TXT   "fmsg" "fmsg1.example.com" "fmsg2.example.com" "fmsg3.example.com"
+IN   TXT   "fmsg1.example.com" "fmsg2.example.com" "fmsg3.example.com"
 ```

+### Considerations

+Various alternatives for listing a domain's fmsg hosts were considered before arriving at the above method.
+Such alternatives are listed here for academic purposes only.

+    * Only having fmsg hosts located on the recipient's domain itself - this approch would require
-Aside, using `MX` records which was designed for listing mail servers agnostic of protocol, combined with a Well Known Service `WKS` record, would have been favourable.
-Unfortunatly use of `WKS` is deprecated and `MX` is assumed for SMTP.
+    * Using `MX` records which was designed for listing mail servers agnostic of protocol, combined with a Well Known Service `WKS` record, would have been favourable.
+Unfortunatly use of `WKS` is deprecated and `MX` is assumed for SMTP as of writing.
+    * Using `TXT` record on recipient's domain instead of the `_fmsg` subdomain.
+All TXT records are retrieved on DNS query of a domain which will could well contain other `TXT` records, in which case using the `_fmsg` subdomain reduces the data returned.